mc1098/hyphae/README.md

 ### Query typos

-We all make mistakes and when we do so in tests it can be even more confusing, does the code I'm testing work?, is it the test?, is it Sap?! (how dare you! ;) ).
+We all make mistakes and when we do so in tests it can be even more confusing, does the code I'm testing work?, is it the test?, is it hyphae?! (how dare you! ;) ).

-Small typos when trying to find elements using queries is easily done, so Sap tries to find similar string values when a query fails to find an exact match:
+Small typos when trying to find elements using queries is easily done, so hyphae tries to find similar string values when a query fails to find an exact match:

 In the `todo` example if you tried to find the input with the placeholder text "What needs to be done?",